MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

   image("../images/regionallocator.drawio.png"),
 ) <regionallocator>

-Diagram @fig:regionallocator the red blocks are allocated memory while the green is unallocated memory.
+@fig:regionallocator the red blocks are allocated memory while the green is unallocated memory.
 Notice how there is a pointer to the next free spot in memory where the next allocation will take place.

 The benefits of region based management are that the a large block of memory is preallocated thus reducing the number of calls to the operation system which is known to be a common bottleneck.
 It is very simple to implement and does not have any complex allocation strategy and so assuming that a new block does not need to be allocated the time for allocation is $O(1)$.
 Since all objects are store next to one another in memory there cannot be any internal fragmentation and the only possible external fragmentation that can occur is when there is not enough memory left in a region and a new one must be allocated.